 After the anesthesia has worn off, you will definitely feel as though something has happened in your mouth.
 But, most people define it as discomfort rather than pain.
 You can expect to go about your daily routine after the procedure without a problem.

-The truth of the matter is, most dental procedures are painless.
+The truth of the matter is that most dental procedures are painless.
 It’s the anticipation and fear of the unknown that throw our minds into a spiral.
-When you are properly informed, have a dentist you trust and know what to expect, dental work really can be a pleasant experience.
+When you are properly informed, have a dentist you trust, and know what to expect, dental work really can be a pleasant experience.

 But my dentist didn’t tell me…!